Gr3yh0und/holiday-house-comparison/README.md

    - **outdooractive.com** — parses JSON-LD structured data embedded in the page for length, elevation, difficulty, ascent aid, and operator.
 Additional fields (night sledding, public transport, sled rental, opening hours) are inferred from page text.
 The GPX track is downloaded via the public `download.tour.gpx?i={id}` endpoint and downsampled.
 Cached for 24 hours in `cache/outdooractive.json`.
 3. **Date injection** — known date query parameters (`chkin`, `chkout`, `startDate`, `endDate`, `checkin`, `checkout`, `arrival`, etc.) in house URLs are replaced with the configured trip dates before scraping.
 4. **Rendering** — the Jinja2 template in `templates/index.html` renders all trips and houses into a card-based comparison layout with interactive Leaflet maps.
    - Prices are normalised to `XXXX €` format.
-Per-person price is shown for 8 persons; a 10-person row is shown when a separate 10-person price is available or when `house.persons == "10"`.
+Per-person price is shown for 8 persons; a 10-person row is shown when a separate 10-person price is available or when the scraped max-person count is ≥ 10.
 For fewo/booking the 10-person price is estimated as the 8-person price +2%.
    - Address is normalised to "City, Country" format with a country flag emoji.
+Swiss canton names (e.g. "Canton of Bern") are resolved to "Schweiz".
    - A data quality warning box appears at the top if the scraped bedroom count does not match the number of `room_config` entries; clicking a house name jumps directly to its card.
    - The last-updated timestamp and version are shown as chips below the page title, alongside the language switcher.
    - Unavailable houses (`time == "Unavailable"`) are visually marked with a diagonal red stripe pattern on the header and photo, plus a centred badge.